marph91/jimmy/docs/contributing/development_considerations.md

 ## Intermediate Format

 - **HTML**:
-  - Easily modifyable by beautifulsoup and others.
+  - Easily modifiable by beautifulsoup and others.
   - Supports wide range of elements that can be "reduced" to Markdown.
   - No additional dependency (beautifulsoup is used already).
 - Pandoc AST: